rwth-i6/returnn/docs/configuration_reference/generation_search.rst

     Per default, Returnn will give an error when trying to overwrite an existing output.
 If this flag is set to true, the check is disabled.

+output_file
+    When the task is "forward", specifies the output path for the resulting hdf.
+If not specified, the name will be "dump-fwd-epoch-%i.hdf" % epoch.

 search_output_layer
     TODO...